THE CENTER FOR TEACHING, LEARNING, AND ASSESSMENT @CGCC

 Students have immediate access to the Concourse Syllabus when the Canvas course is published regardless of the audit status.

-What is the general procedure for setting up my syllabus?
+Here’s the general procedure for setting up your Concourse Syllabus each semester

 Concourse Syllabus FAQ